We may earn affiliate commissions for the recommended products. Learn more.

 As you may have deduced, Tor is a specialized tool with only a handful of particular use cases.
 Let’s briefly reiterate them one by one.'

-Accessing the Dark Web
+Accessing the dark web

-The Tor Browser is the primary method of accessing the Dark Web.
+The Tor browser is the primary method of accessing the dark web.
 It immediately works without special configuration and allows you to enter .onion sites.
 However, some precautions must be taken.

 For example, it’s recommended that you stick with the default version and don’t customize it with add-ons or extensions.
 You must do this to maximize anonymity and become indistinguishable from other users.
-To add to this, you should keep the browser window the default size because even your monitor resolution settings can be used to fingerprint you online.
+To add to this, you should keep the browser window at the default size because even your monitor resolution settings can be used to fingerprint you online.

 Bypassing censorship